mvolkmann/blog/src/swift/xctest.md

 UI Tests are for testing user interface interactions like entering text in `TextField` views and tapping `Button` views.

+Each type of test requires creating a new target in the app.
+The steps for doing this are described in the following sections.

 ## Unit Test Configuration

 1. Select the topmost entry in the Project Navigator.